ThierryM1212/SAFEW/README.md

 SAFEW is compatible with
 - Chrome based browser (Opera, Brave, ...) but not released on Chrome store yet.
 - Firefox and available at: https://addons.mozilla.org/en-US/firefox/addon/safew/

+SAFEW was awarded as project participating in ErgoHack 3: https://ergoplatform.org/en/blog/2022-03-01-ergohack-iii-results/

 ## Releases
 Download at: https://github.com/ThierryM1212/SAFEW/releases